 Try to not get mad, plead or have a length discussion, if your child does not want to try new vegetables or fruits.
 Move on to another activity and try another day.

-Read a stories that promote healthy eating, and do fun activities where these healthy foods are seem as a normal part of your lives.
+Read stories that promote healthy eating, and do fun activities where these healthy foods are seen as a normal part of your lives.